jdaw1/placemat/README.md

 * to assist with computing the split of the costs, allowing for bottles provided.

 This PostScript program creates all the paperwork useful for managing such tastings, large or small.
-Lots of previous output is at [jdawiseman.com/papers/placemat/placemats_list.html](http://www.jdawiseman.com/papers/placemat/placemats_list.html) (but that page has &ge;&nbsp;20&nbsp;MB of PNGs, so WiFi rather than mobile data).
+Lots of previous output is at [jdawiseman.com/papers/placemat/placemats_list.html](http://www.jdawiseman.com/papers/placemat/placemats_list.html) (lots: that page has &ge;&nbsp;20&nbsp;MB of PNGs, so WiFi rather than mobile data).

 Code started November 2002 for the private use of J.&nbsp;D.&nbsp;A.&nbsp;Wiseman; in September 2005 uploaded to [jdawiseman.com](http://www.jdawiseman.com/papers/placemat/placemat.html);